-Organization basics for moms are a whole other animal.
+Organization for moms can be a challenge!

 At any given point, moms know where the shoes were last, how much toilet paper is left, the price of the chicken on sale, and who was the one who colored on the couch.
 We track everyone’s sizes, how much we have in the budget for birthday presents, and when we last called Aunt Bertha.